henkvanvoorst92/ctlesionseg/README.md

 docker run -ti -v C:\usr\documents\yourfolder:/workspace/data ctlesionseg
 ```

 Now the container starts in interactive mode.
 In the command line you can execute model inference by calling with python the run.py file.
-The run.py file requires an input folder (mounted above) and an output folder.
+The run.py file requires an inference_arguments.txt file where all the choice for input parameters are defined as tuples.
 If you use the same folder for input (/workspace/data) as for output, all output folders and files will be returned to your local disk.

+Below an example that should execute white matter lesion segmentation and return results in a mounted folder.
+For this example we mounted a local C:\usr\documents\data folder.
+A sub folder of our local folder (\originals) contains CT files (ID.nii.gz).
+In the C:\usr\documents\data the above stated inference_arguments.txt file is also inserted (please inspect the arguments used carefully).

 ```
-python /files/run.py /workspace/data/yourfolder /output/folder
+python /ctlesionseg/files/run.py /workspace/data/inference_arguments.txt
 ```

 ## The output folders